-For years, Mr. Lerach and his

-class-action lawsuits, particularly in the securities area.
+The plea comes amid a sevenyear investigation into whether Mr. Lerach and other senior lawclass-action lawsuits, particularly in the securities area.
 Being the first to organize and file suits also put them in position to get a sizable share of any legal fees produced by the cases.